sommerss/butterflyfish/_posts/2023-04-05-AP_computers_networks.md

     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.
-    - Path
-    - Route
-    - Computer System
-    - Computer Device
-    - Bandwidth
+    - Path = a (a sequence of directly connected computing devices that begins at the sender and ends at the reciever)
+    - Route = e (process of finding a path from sender to reciever)
+    - Computer System = b (is a group of computing devices and programs working together for a common purpose)
+    - Computer Device = c (a physical artifact that can run a program, like computers, tablets, servers, routers, and smart sensors)
+    - Bandwidth = d (the maximum amount of data that can be sent in a fixed amount of time)
-    - Computer Network
+    - Computer Network = f (a group of interconnected computing devices capable of sending or recieving data)

 > Watch/review College Board Daily Video 4.1.2

-- Complete True of False Questions
+- Complete True or False Questions
+1. True
+2. False
+3. False
+4. True
+5. False
+6. False
+7. True
 - Essential Knowledge
     - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprierary) communication protocols.
     - Access to the internet depends on the ability to connect a computing device to an internet connected device.